Circadian Optics Review

 Circadian Optics claims that all its lights emit a flat 5500K light, much like the noonday sun.
 However, like most lighting products, this claim is inaccurate.

-Below is a graph of each light’s color temperature over the course of a 60-minute period:
+Below is a graph of each light’s color temperature over 60 minutes:

-The only lamp that was ever 5500K was the Lumine and that only lasted for about 10 minutes!
-However, it does eventually stick to around 5700K which makes it the most true to the claim out of the six.
+The only lamp that ever reached 5500K was the Lumine, and that only lasted for about 10 minutes!
+However, it eventually sticks to around 5700K, which makes it the most true to the claim out of the six.

-Below we have a graph of the average color temperatures over a one-hour period:
+Below, we have a graph of the average color temperatures over one hour:

 You can now see how the Lumos 2.0 might be the more effective circadian lamp over the Lumine even though the Lumine produces a bit more “lux”.